gabedvdsn/FESStateSystem/README.md

 ---

 ### SYSTEM CHANGE RESPONDERS
 System change responders are utilized by moderators to handle state and moderator transition-specific decisions using conditional triggers and actor retrievals.
 System change responders provide the affected actor, transitioned states, and applied conditions to support easy extendability.
-Responders are useful for implementing modular state-based feedback and behavior that can directly impact the state system (and more; see
+Responders are useful for implementing modular state-based feedback and behavior that can make a direct impact in-game.
+The main use case for responders is in recognizing very specific state and moderator transitions, as opposed to implementing more complex decision-making behavior within the `Enter()` or `Exit()` methods of gameplay states (which can still be appropriate).

 ![image](https://github.com/user-attachments/assets/d37f0fef-4550-4e6e-bc35-e62dd31e9a66)